Commemorate the Queen’s platinum jubilee with some regal merchandise

 From picnic hampers to art prints and even a Barbie doll, mark the occasion with these souvenirs

-Today, the Queen turns 96 – and this birthday milestone will soon be followed by the four-day jubilee weekend in June, marking 70 years of Her Majesty on the throne.
+Last week, the Queen turned 96 – and this birthday milestone will soon be followed by the four-day jubilee weekend in June, marking 70 years of Her Majesty on the throne.

-Being the longest-serving British monarch in history since 2015, Queen Elizabeth II will be the first royal to reach this landmark – meaning there is much cause for celebration.
+Being the longest-serving British monarch in history since 2015, Queen Elizabeth II is set to be the first royal to reach this landmark – meaning there is much cause for celebration.

 The bank holiday weekend will take place between 2-5 June and many among us will be commemorating the occasion with memorabilia and merchandise.